rannerboy/corona-transition2/README.md

 })

 --[[
-Every function of the original transition library except from() has been overridden in transition2.
+Every function of the original transition library has been replicated in transition2.
-The overriding functions offer the same basic parameter list as the overridden ones, so you can use them exactly like you did with the original transition library.
+Each function offers the same basic parameter list, so you can use them exactly like you did with the original transition library.

-The only transition function that has not yet been overridden is from() which is still completely unaffected by transition2.
 --]]
 local transitionTo = transition.to(displayObject, {
     transition = easing.continuousLoop,